 Extracting voicemail from a desk-based system from home can be tricky, while diverting calls to specific people after hours from an office number has its challenges too, which is why we offer the following:

-- Work availability signal: Part of keeping your workforce happy means respecting your employees boundaries during their work hours.
-One of the key features businesses are utilizing with Spoke Phone is a work availability signal – a colour coded dot showing up next to employees in the Spoke Phone directory who are available to take calls.
+- Work availability signal: Part of keeping your workforce happy means respecting your employees’ boundaries during their work hours.
+One of the key features businesses are utilizing with Spoke Phone is a work availability signal – a color-coded dot showing up next to employees in the Spoke Phone directory who are available to take calls.

 - Hunt groups: This the ability to have incoming calls to an office number forwarded to a group of people able to answer the call.
 In this way, customers can always get through and boundaries are tight around which employees can and cannot take calls based on their hours of work.